elringus/unity-google-drive/README.md

 ## Download package
 For Unity 2017.3 and later: [UnityGoogleDrive.unitypackage](https://github.com/Elringus/UnityGoogleDrive/releases/download/v0.24-alpha/UnityGoogleDrive.unitypackage).
 Check [releases](https://github.com/Elringus/UnityGoogleDrive/releases) for previous versions support.

+Please be aware that you don't need to clone the whole repository in order to use the extension in your project.
+Either download package from the link above or extract `Assets/UnityGoogleDrive` folder from the repository project – it contains all the required assets; other stuff is just for testing purposes.

 **In case you're not familiar with the Google Drive API, please read through the [official documentation](https://developers.google.com/drive/api/v3/about-sdk) and [FAQ](https://github.com/Elringus/UnityGoogleDrive#faq), before using this package or opening new issues.**

 ## Description